The Plan (Washington, D.C.)

-While most within Washington, D.C., generally regard the Plan as false, it is true that the black population has fallen by about 25%, and the white population grown by the same, in the period since the Home Rule Act was enacted.
-This has resulted in the loss of majority status for black residents in the District.
+While most within Washington, D.C., regard the Plan as false, the black population has fallen by about 25 percentage points, and the white population grown by about the same, in the period since the Home Rule Act was enacted.
+As of the 2020 census, black residents are no longer a majority in the district, but remain a plurality.

 History

 Lillian Wiggins, a columnist for the Washington Afro American newspaper, was the first to formally describe the conspiracy theory, writing in 1979 that "Many residents believe that the Marion Barry era may be the last time Washington will have a black mayor.
 If negative programming and characterization of black leadership are allowed to continue in the city of Washington and especially the black community, there is a strong possibility of the 'master plan' which I have so often spoken about maturing in the 1980s."
 Some note that the Federal City Council, an organized group of civic and corporate leaders, mostly white, meets in secret and uses its power to influence the city's direction.
 The theory particularly gained sway in the 1980s and early 1990s, as the city became increasingly unaffordable to low-income minorities.
 Urban renewal was also seen as intended to push out minority populations.

 Anti-theorists note that instead of an organized conspiracy, there are market forces, demographics, and gentrification—which is happening quickly in the District of Columbia—at work.
 Black residents have left the District, similar to how many white residents moved to the suburbs, beginning in the 1950s.
-However, though white flight has often been attributed to the desire to leave a decaying urban core, black flight has been related to displacement and unaffordable living costs The existence of the theory reflects "the fears of a black community that already feels under attack in a city whose rising cost of living makes hanging on difficult...if such paranoia seems laughable, it reflects a reality that's easily illustrated in bright colors",.
+However, though white flight has often been attributed to the desire to leave a decaying urban core, black flight has been related to displacement and unaffordable living costs.
+The existence of the theory reflects "the fears of a black community that already feels under attack in a city whose rising cost of living makes hanging on difficult...if such paranoia seems laughable, it reflects a reality that's easily illustrated in bright colors".